ctfhacker/ctfhacker.github.io/_posts/2016-01-05-counterhack-holiday.markdown

 categories: CTF pcap pwn web
 ---

 It is that time of year again!
 Time for the HolidayHack presented by [CounterHack](https://www.counterhackchallenges.com/)!
-This one is going to be fairly long, but boy is there a lot of cool challenges here.
+This one is going to be fairly long, but boy are there a lot of cool challenges here.
 Everything from network forensics, web, image forensics, and even a pwnable.

 Quick background about the story this year: